osmlab/atlas-checks/README.md

 ## Developing your own Atlas Checks
 See [Development docs](docs/dev.md) for more information about developing and best practices for new Atlas Checks.

-## Docker Sandbox
-We have also built a docker sandbox that you can use to execute the current checks.
-For more information click [here](docs/sandbox.md)

 ## Currently Available Checks

 - [PoolSizeCheck](docs/tutorials/tutorial1-PoolSizeCheck.md)